0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-25-Cyber Defenders - BlackEnergy.md

            Image date and time : 2023-02-13 18:29:11 UTC+0000
      Image local date and time : 2023-02-13 10:29:11 -0800
 ```

-we can see that Suggested Profile `WinXPSP2x86`.
+we can see that the Suggested Profile `WinXPSP2x86`.

 Flag : <span style="color: #909090">WinXPSP2x86</span>

 # #2 How many processes were running when the image was acquired?

-We can list process then see what was actve process in this time we can also get that time from `imageinfo` result in `Image date and time : 2023-02-13 18:29:11 UTC+0000`.
+We can list processes and then see what an active process is at this time as we can also get that time from `imageinfo` result in `Image date and time : 2023-02-13 18:29:11 UTC+0000`.
 so after getting the result from pslist.
 ```
 Offset(V)  Name                    PID   PPID   Thds     Hnds   Sess  Wow64 Start                          Exit